Blog Detail

 Every current technology relies on programming languages because they are the tools that allow humans to communicate with machines.
 Due to several important historical contributions and specialisations many of these oldest programming languages are still used and there are even new languages derived from them.
 Business languages such as Fortran and COBOL are still popular in the industries, and MATLAB is popular in the engineering and science disciplines.
 Their standing here indicates that these languages remain relevant today as they were, used in the effective solving of difficult issues and the development of technology.
 Learning about the history and development of programming languages is important in helping explain their relevance to present society’s dynamic world.

-Well, C language is widely known as the “mother language” of today’s programmed languages.
-This is because most compilers, JVMs, kernels etc are coded in C while, many so-called languages like C++, Java and C# are using the syntax of C language.
+A4.
+The C language is known as the “mother of programming languages because most compilers, JVMs (Java Virtual Machines), kernels, etc, are coded in the C language.
+Additionally, many other programming languages, such as C++ and Java, use the syntax of the C language.